McDonald's Protests Over Sexual Harassment Grow As Shareholders Meet

 Brittany Hoyos of Tucson, Ariz., was only in high school when she says she was harassed by several co-workers.
 After telling her parents about her working conditions, she says, "I was forced into a meeting where several managers and my harasser were present.
 I was told I had to stop bringing up the past and that I had to let it go."

 Her mother, Maribel Hoyos, also worked at the same store and says she felt powerless to help her daughter.
-"As a mother, there's a deep guilt and helpless that I'm working to overcome," Maribel Hoyos says.
+"As a mother, there's a deep guilt and helplessness that I'm working to overcome," Maribel Hoyos says.
 "I feel responsible for putting my daughter in a position that endangered her safety and mental health."

 The Hoyos plan to participate in Thursday's protests.